This Nighttime Routine Checklist Will Change Your Life

 Mine looks like this:

-• Write Nighttime Routine Post (7–9)
+- Write Nighttime Routine Post (7 am – 9 am)

-• You get the idea…
+- You get the idea…

-Write it in your journal, on a block-scheduling template (they are everywhere on the internet), or an online calendar like Google Calendar.
+Write it in your journal, on a block-scheduling template (they are everywhere on the internet), or on an online calendar like Google Calendar.

 Whatever you choose, schedule your time.

-Estimating the time is will take you to complete each task will also initiate Parkinson’s Law, which states that a task or activity will expand to fill the time that is allotted for it.
+Estimating the time it will take you to complete each task will also initiate Parkinson’s Law, which states that a task or activity will expand to fill the time that is allotted for it.
 If you give yourself a week to finish painting a room, it will take a week.
 If you give yourself three hours, it will take three hours.

 And be realistic with your time allocation.
 Things tend to take longer than we think they will.